luojingqiang/learngit1/readme.txt

 Git has a mutable index called stage git tracks changes.
 My stupid boss still of files
-Greating a new branch is quick
+Greating a new branch is quick & simple